 Please note that libraries do not put new DVDs into the delivery system for two months.
 You may discover that your DVD request is being held at the owning library.

-When your requested item is delivered to the Manchester Public Library, we will call or email you.
+When your requested item is delivered to the Manchester Public Library, we will call, text or email you, depending on how you have set up your account.
 We will hold requested items for 7 days, then we must return them to the owning library.
 You may call the library, or log into your account at any time to check on the status of a request.

 Books borrowed from other MVLC libraries may be returned at the Manchester Library.
 As part of the consortia, these books are automatically checked in and routed to their owning library.